 - A giant sand bar to me.
 But a lot of people enjoyed the short trip out to this white sand patch in the middle of prime blue diving water.

 If you are going to Camiguin island, check out my page all about the island including the ferry schedule to Camiguin Island.

 Pump boats, trees, birds, rain, water, and a local house

 - A protected area filled with exotic birds.
 It's a pain to get to. and expensive if you are alone.
 5,000 + Pesos to hire the 'only' pump boat available for a day and a half, not including 'extras'.
 Likewise sometimes you need a permit to visit, sometimes you don't.
 Depending on whether the local office is manned or not.
 The strange thing is if you wander off in most river side towns in the Philippines you can visit a local house similar to here.
 For bird lovers it would be a big thing to visit though.

 - 4 Malls, a central market and a port linking to most of the Philippines.

-- In the center of the city is big wet and dry market, surrounded by a plethora of pirated DVD, clothes and food stalls.
+- In the center of the city is large rundown wet and dry market, surrounded by a plethora of pirated DVD, clothes and food stalls.

 - There are several companies offering to take you white water rafting.
-Going alone is expensive, but with a group its fine.
-As CDO is a city popular with Filipino tourists it's a great way to meet locals.
+Going alone is expensive but with a group its fine.
+That said, it's nothing you can't do or experience elsewhere.

 every Friday and Saturday the center of CDO (Dvsoria) is sealed off from traffic and a night market opens up.
 There's live music (not traditional), a large viewing screen for sports viewing, and a large open air food cafe.
 A great place to sample Filipino nightlife, while indulging in fresh seafood, BBQ's and San Miguel.
 Afterwards why not chill back for a Blind Massage in the pedestrian area of nite cafe.Sadly the new mayor has stopped the night cafe and replaced it with CCTV and rabid road traffic people looking to fine people for not using pedestrian crossings.